codarrenvelvindron/codarren.github.io/_drafts/Cracking_passwords_with_john_the_ripper.md

 Using default input encoding: UTF-8
 Loaded 1 password hash (PDF [MD5 SHA2 RC4/AES 32/64])
 Cost 1 (revision) is 3 for all loaded hashes
-Warning: OpenMP was disabled due to --fork; a non-OpenMP build may be faster Node numbers 1-4 of 4 (fork)
+Node numbers 1-4 of 4 (fork)
-Press 'q' or Ctrl-C to abort, almost any other key for status
+Press 'q' or Ctrl-C to abort, almost any other key for statu
 ```

 Above, we're using 4 cpu cores in parallel to speed up the password recovery.